 About two dozen species of

-There are over a dozen university-sponsored marine research stations on this coast, many of which offer undergraduate/graduate courses in marine study.
+There are a dozen or so university-sponsored marine research stations on this coast, several of which offer undergraduate/graduate courses in marine study.
 Most of these involve original research projects, often accompanied by “journal-ready” write-ups and symposium-style presentations to conclude the courses.
 On at least two occasions, in 1964 and 1968 the focus at Hopkins Marine Station, California has been on research projects on specific organisms, namely, turban snails Tegula funebralis and limpets Lottia spp., respectively.
 In each case, the course faculty/advisers arranged with the Editor of The Veliger journal to publish the student write-ups in specially dedicated Supplements to the regular journal numbers.
 It is win-win for everyone.
 The students experience new challenges, gain valuable experience in formulating research hypotheses and implementing research protocols, get “published”, and have a lot of fun.
 Does this influence their future career choice?
 Well, maybe.
-A completely unscientific but probably fairly accurate survey using Google Scholar of how many of the students go on after graduating into scientific research, shows that of 20 who published papers on limpets in 1968, two carried on with marine-science research, three went into medicine/medical research/pharmacology, and the remainder moved into careers not involving research publications.
+A completely unscientific but probably fairly accurate survey using Google Scholar of how many of the students go on after graduating into scientific research, shows that of 20 who published papers on limpets in 1968, two carried on with marine-science research, three went into medicine/medical research/pharmacology, and the remainder moved into careers apparently not involving research publications.

 ANIMATION of the snail's odyssey © Thomas Carefoot 2022